The keeping of animals in the Fraser Coast region is governed by the Animal Management (Cats and Dogs) Act 2008 and Council’s local laws.

 Changing your current registration details

 In accordance with section 54(3) of the Act, it is an offence not to update your registration details with Council within 7 days of change.
-If you have recently desexed your dog, changed your address or other personal details, or wish to cancel your registration please complete a Change of animal details form (PDF) and submit to one of Council's Customer Service Centres or post to PO Box 1943, Hervey Bay Qld 4655
+If you have recently desexed your dog, changed your address or other personal details, or wish to cancel your registration please contact Council's Customer Service Centres on 1300 79 49 29.

 The concessional will apply to animal owners who hold a: